 English Literature personal statement FAQ

-How many books should I mention?
+How many books should I actually name in an English Literature statement?